hackclub/hackclub/workshops/find_bigfoot/README.md

 </head>
 ```

-We should also go ahead and add the onload to the body tag.
-There are a couple more things we should do.
+We should also go ahead and add the `onload` attribute to the body tag.
+There are a couple more things we have to do.
 First, go ahead and get rid of src tag, as we will be adding that with the function.
 Then, add an `id` to the img tag.
 This is so we can change the `src` attribute after the page loads.

 ```html
     <body onload="loadBigFoot()">